Principal Office: Netherlands

 About the program

-Most grants in the program for marine conservation and sustainable agriculture and livestock are to Dutch and international organizations that work with local partners.
+Most grants in the program for marine conservation and sustainable land use are to Dutch and international organizations that work with local partners.
 Projects are generally over €30 thousand per year, and some are multi-million grants over several years.